Blog Post

 RHM Bible Study, Acts Chapter Twenty-four from Refreshing Hope Ministries on Vimeo.

-Transcript: Today we are going to study Acts chapter 24 in depth.
+Today we are going to study Acts chapter 24 in depth.
 You can follow along in your own Bible if you like.
 I will be reading from the World English Bible because it is the only modern English translation that is copyright free, and I can read the entire Bible on video without any legal drama or breaking anyone’s rules.
-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this study.
 Thanks to everyone who has participated so far.
 Let’s get started:

 First let’s set our location and do a brief catchup.
 Previously in Acts, Paul had visited Jerusalem for the feast of Pentecost but when he entered the temple area, he was beaten by a mob of angry Jews that intended to kill him, but Roman soldiers intervened and took him into custody.
 The Jews were mostly upset that Paul was teaching that Gentiles were equal to them, that everyone was saved alike.
 It was unthinkable at the time.
 Paul was examined by the Roman soldiers, then taken to the Sanhedrin, but there were no formal charges brought against him.
 Over forty Jews bound themselves with an oath to not eat until they had killed Paul, and when word got back to the commanding officer, he put together an armed escort of 470 soldiers and took Paul to Caesarea, where the governor of the province lived.
 That is where we begin our story today.